 Day 6: Rogoznica – Trogir (17 nm, 2h30’)

 During the sixth day, you will get to visit Trogir, named World Heritage by the UNESCO in 1997.
-The old quarter, which has plenty of white houses and cobbled streets, is the most famous place of interest.
+A bridge connects the old town with the mainland, and the historic city centre is the most famous place of interest, plenty of white houses and mazelike cobbled streets.
+It is a city steeped in history, with an ancient past dating back to 380 BC.
 The Trogir Cathedral (Katedrala Sv.
 Lovre) stands out as the most important building.
 However, The St Peter’s Church (Crkva sv.
 Petra) and the Duke’s Palace (City Hall) are also stopovers you can’t miss.
-A bridge connects the old town with the mainland.
-It is tine but steeped in history, with an ancient past dating back to 380 BC.

 Day 7: Trogir – Split (14 nm, 1h50′)